Letters from Japan – Autumn 2022

 Reasonably Priced Accommodation

-Thanks to very high hygienic standards, accommodation in Japan a delightful experience.
+Thanks to very high hygienic standards, accommodation in Japan is often a very delightful experience.
 Even low cost accommodation often come with not only relatively high hygiene but also design standards.
 With a careful planning, I always found Japan to be one of the easiest countries to control travel expenses.
 There are many hostels even in the rural Japan.
 I listed some of my favorite hostels in Japan in this post.
 Hostels are however not your only option.
 In addition to many design hotels, there are temple and kominka style accommodation where visitors get to enjoy a traditional style Japanese house.

 Where to Visit in Japan?